roshand33/Notes/jenkins_QnA.md

 Launch method: How the Jenkins Controller connects to the agent (e.g., "Launch agent by connecting it to the controller," "Launch agent via SSH").
 Save the configuration.

-What is Blue-Green Deployment?
+7.What is Blue-Green Deployment?
 Blue-green deployment is a software release strategy that uses two identical production environments, "blue" (current version) and "green" (new version), to enable near-zero downtime and easy rollbacks.
 Once the new version is tested on the green environment, traffic is switched from blue to green, making the new version live.
 If issues occur, traffic can be instantly switched back to the blue environment.

-What are the common issues or challenges you might encounter while using Jenkins, and how can you troubleshoot them? :-
+8.What are the common issues or challenges you might encounter while using Jenkins, and how can you troubleshoot them? :-
 Problem: Jenkins master is slow, builds take too long, high load.
 Troubleshoot:
 Check master logs for bottlenecks.